United Association for Studies and Research

-The United Association for Studies and Research (UASR) was founded in 1989 in Chicago.
-The group states that it has a commitment to “the study of ongoing issues in the Middle East, such as the Arab-Israeli conflict”.
-The group has been described as a front operation for Hamas.
-UASR was founded by Mousa Abu Marzook who was a known Hamas operative.
+The United Association for Studies and Research (UASR) was a think tank founded in Chicago in 1989.
+The group stated that it was committed "the study of ongoing issues in the Middle East, such as the Arab–Israeli conflict".
+Founded by Hamas politburo member Mousa Abu Marzook, the group has been described as a front operation for Hamas.
+The organization is defunct.